jacebrowning/gitman/docs/use-cases/submodules.md

 ## An Existing Submodule

 When managing a single dependency using submodules, there will be two items in your working tree with special meaning.
-The `.gitmodules` file, which contains submodule configuration, and semi-ignored directory containing the checked out dependency:
+The `.gitmodules` file, which contains submodule config, and semi-ignored directory containing the checked out dependency:

 ```sh
 <root>/vendor/my_dependency  # submodule at: a943a702d06f34599aee1f8da8ef9f7296031d69